New York Elder Law

 Long-term care is expensive.

-Nationally speaking, a year in a nursing home is estimated to cost an average of slightly more than $97,455 (National Average 2017, Private Room).
+Nationally speaking, a year in a nursing home is estimated to cost an average of slightly more than $140,000.00.
 Little wonder 50 percent of married couples with one spouse in long-term care are impoverished within one year of admission.
 For singles, that percentage jumps to 70 percent.

 Paying for Long-Term Care

 You may be thinking, “I have Medicare, so I don’t have to worry about long-term care, right?”
 Wrong.
 Medicare only pays for acute nursing home care, not chronic care.
 Think of acute care as rehabilitation after hip surgery.
-You will be going home to care for your own daily needs.
-Think of chronic care as needing help with “activities of daily living” like bathing, eating, dressing, continence, toileting or transferring, not to mention dementia or Alzheimer’s.
-Even for acute care in a skilled nursing home, Medicare is limited to paying for up to 100 days with strict eligibility requirements and full payments limited to the first 20 days and co-payments thereafter.
-By the way, your Medigap (i.e., Medicare Supplement) policy will not pay for your long-term care, but may pay the Medicare co-payments for days 21 through 100.
+You will be going home to care for your own daily needs after a short rehab stay.
+Think of chronic care as needing help with “activities of daily living” like bathing, eating, dressing, continence, toileting or transferring, not to mention dementia or Alzheimer’s for an extended period.
+Even for acute care in a skilled nursing home, Medicare is limited to paying for up to 100 days with strict eligibility requirements.
+Full payments are limited to the first 20 days and co-payments are due thereafter.
+Even your Medigap (i.e., Medicare Supplement) policy will not pay for your long-term care and will only pay during the Medicare covered time.

 What about Long-Term Care Insurance?